x-Code-x/react-nft/README.md

 - Inherits from OpenZeppelin's ERC721Enumerable and Ownable interfaces.
 - Inherits from Chainlink's VRFConsumerBase to obtain verifiable random numbers on-chain and assign a random animal with the result.
 - Metadata and images are stored on IPFS and pinned using Pinata.
-- Hardhat deveolopment environment used for compiling, testing, and deployment.
+- Hardhat development environment used for compiling, testing, and deployment.

 ### TODOS